Skip to content

 Ingredients

-• fresh dill, washed and chopped
+• 4 teaspoons dill, washed and chopped

 For the Brine: